cyxzheng/cyxzheng.github.io/_projects/crux.md

 <div class="case-image"><img src="/assets/images/projects/crux/landing2.png" data-zoom="zoom"></div>

 We decided to keep “Love Your Bank” as our primary landing page, as it had the highest conversion rate at 35%.
 The rate climbed up to 40% for a while a few weeks into the campaign.
+Currently, it sits at around 45%.

 What was interesting was that this landing page didn’t offer any value propositions in the form of incentives or interest rates.
 The promise of convenience, empathy, and solutions to many common pain points in banking seemed to have struck a chord amongst customers, so this was the messaging that we decided to pursue going forward.
+It seems that the promise of being treated like a human being was attractive to many people - who'd have thought?

 # Making it real

 We were starting to get some traction with our waitlist signups, and our goal wasn’t to be stuck in waitlist limbo for the next three years, so I started to work on our mobile banking app.

 No matter what new innovations in consumer finance we come up with, people still have basic everyday banking needs.
-I did some analysis of the mobile apps from some of the big banks, and from some of the new fintech banks, to see what parallels in services they offered.
+I did some analyses of the mobile apps from some of the big banks, and from some of the new fintech banks, to see what parallels in services they offered.

 <div class="case-image"><img src="/assets/images/projects/crux/comparisons.png" data-zoom="zoom"></div>